 Subjects to teach

 The secondary subject you train to teach will depend on your degree or A levels.
 You may be surprised at the variety of subjects you’re able to teach at secondary.
-If necessary, you can top up your subject knowledge with a fully funded subject knowledge enhancement course.
+If necessary, it may be possible to top up your subject knowledge with a subject knowledge enhancement course.

 Primary school training covers the whole range of national curriculum subjects.
 Some primary courses allow you to specialise in a subject, such as maths, languages or PE.

 Middle school training covers primary national curriculum subjects and specialising in a secondary subject.